Tuesday, 5 January 2016.

 If you, as the reader, are thinking “So what?
 No biggie with Tinder!” that’s because you don’t know about Anna’s history well enough yet.
 For her, using Tinder is huge.

-You see, Anna comes from a kind of, what shall we call it?
+Anna comes from a kind of, what shall we call it?
 A less worldly background.
-Granddaughter, daughter and ex-wife of pastors/social workers, to be precise.
+Granddaughter, daughter and ex-wife of pastors, to be precise.
 Anna herself has also worked for the same church in the past.
 And even though she does not consider herself ‘religious’, her faith is central to her – no doubt about it.

 She thinks a lot about the profile text she wants to have on Tinder, before coming up with this: